andyp1xe1/lfa_labs/lab2/README.md

 Here are the results:
 ![./img/result.png]
-And the graph of the resulting DFA:
+And the graph of the resulting DFA and NFA:
 ![./dfa.png]
+![./nfa.png]

 ### Conclusion